Ludwig Boltzmann: Philosophy

-Boltzmann's kinetic theory of gases seemed to presuppose the reality of atoms and molecules, but almost all German philosophers and many scientists like Ernst Mach and the physical chemist Wilhelm Ostwald disbelieved their existence.
+Boltzmann's kinetic theory of gases seemed to presuppose the reality of atoms and molecules, but many German philosophers and scientists like Ernst Mach and the physical chemist Wilhelm Ostwald disbelieved their existence.
 Boltzmann had been exposed to molecular theory by James Clerk Maxwell’s paper, "Illustrations of the Dynamical Theory of Gases," which described temperature as dependent on the speed of the molecules.
 This inspired Boltzmann to embrace atomism, introducing statistics into physics and extending the theory.

 Boltzmann wrote treatises on philosophy such as "On the question of the objective existence of processes in inanimate nature" (1897).
 He was a realist.
 In his work "On Thesis of Schopenhauer's", Boltzmann refers to his philosophy as materialism and says further: "Idealism asserts that only the ego exists, the various ideas, and seeks to explain matter from them.
 Materialism starts from the existence of matter and seeks to explain sensations from it."